nnzhaocs/scripts-for-alltest/README.md

 root# python auto_download_compressed_images.py -f xdl -d /gpfs/docker_images_largefs/xdl

-*Note! xdl is the input file that contains images'names, please use the files in images-names directory/repo which follows the correct format*
+*!!!Note: xdl is the input file that contains images'names, please use the files in images-names directory/repo which follows the correct format*

 ### Run analyzer
 1.